joelverhagen/flask-rauth/docs/index.rst

 "app" entry using some developer interface.
-This normally includes providing a name, description, website and other fluffy information so that when your users authenticate into the external web service they see a message like "Joel's Awesome Flask App wants accesss to your Twitter information."
+This normally includes providing a name, description, website and other fluffy information so that when your users authenticate into the external web service they see a message like "Joel's Awesome Flask App wants access to your Twitter information."

 For the lazy, here's a list of a few OAuth web services and their interfaces to get a consumer key and consumer secret.